CivicHubNGO/CivicHubNGO.github.io/README.md

-# CivicHubNGO.github.io
+# Civic Hub NGO Website
-Civic Hub landing page and blog - [PL]
+This repository hosts the static website for Civic Hub NGO, including a landing page and blog, powered by GitHub Pages.